AND Gate using Diodes on Breadboard | AND Gate in detail

 Circuit Diagram of AND Gate using Diodes

-This is the circuit we are going to build on Breadboard.
+This is the circuit we are going to build on a breadboard.

-NOTE: When the P-terminal of a Diode is at a higher potential (>.7v) then its n terminal, the diode acts as a short circuit.
-And when the n terminal is at a higher potential, the Diode act as an open circuit.
+NOTE: When the P-terminal of a diode is at a higher potential (>.7v) than its n-terminal, the diode acts as a short circuit.
+When the n terminal is at a higher potential, the diode acts as an open circuit.

 CASE 1: Input A=0, Input B= 0, Output=0 (LED is OFF)

-In this case, the p-terminal of both diodes is at a higher potential then n terminal and hence acts as a short circuit.
-Thus all current flow from the battery through 1k resistor, then diode to the Ground.
-Hence there is no voltage across LED and it remains off i.e, 0 at the output.
+In this case, the p-terminal of both diodes is at a higher potential than the n-terminal and hence acts as a short circuit.
+Thus all current flows from the battery through a 1k resistor, then diode to the Ground.
+Hence there is no voltage across the LED and it remains off i.e., 0 at the output.

 CASE 2: Input A=0, Input B= 1, Output=0 (LED is OFF)